renzo-baasdam/site/README.md

 Site to test stuff out.
 Things done so far:

-- Basic Vue 3 site
+- Template Vue 3 site
-- Basic Svelte site
+- Template Svelte site, with a terminal page
-- Azure pipeline to build and deploy to Azure App Service
 - Docker container
 - Github actions pipeline to deploy to GKE